 Arrival in San Francisco

-Fly to San Francisco Airport and transfer independently to your chosen hotel to check in and get a good night’s sleep.
-We advise you don’t pick up your hire car until you’re ready to move on from San Francisco as you won’t need it in the city.
+Fly to San Francisco Airport and transfer independently to your chosen hotel to check in and have a restful night before the start of your coastal adventure.
+You could pick up your hire car at the airport but we don’t think you need the car until you’re ready to move on from San Francisco.